saurabh-hirani/saurabh-hirani.github.io/README.md

 # Saurabh Hirani's Home Page

-Created with gratitude from a fork of https://github.com/brikis98/yevgeniy-brikman-homepage
+Created with gratitude by going through the source of https://github.com/brikis98/yevgeniy-brikman-homepage

 # License